Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Problem statement and solution outline

 \item How to refer to those activities involved in a decision process that are not part of decision making?
 Where are the boundaries with decision making and how to assess the relevance of these actions for the decision process?

-To answer these question an interface of basic actions (see \cite{BergstraPonse2009}) must be determined which indicates the activities that can be performed by the chief decision taker.
-Some of these actions comprise the issuing of instructions to other agents who act in supporting roles.
+To answer these questions an interface of basic actions (see \cite{BergstraPonse2009}) must be determined which indicates the activities that can be performed by the chief decision taker.
+Some of these actions comprise the issuing of impositions to other agents who act in supporting roles.

 \item How to name key roles in the decision process?
 Here I will assume that human agents are at stake.
-If a group is taking decisions each of the members is said to be taking decisions.
+If a group is taking a decision each of the members is said to be taking a decision.

-I will speak of a decision taking officer (DTO), given an organization and a bundle of themes of relevance for that organization, if an agent is regularly involved in decision taking about one of the themes in the bundle.
-A chief decision taking officer (CDTO) is always involved in the decision of highest importance.
+I will speak of a decision taking officer (DTO), given an organization and a bundle of themes of relevance for that organization, if an agent is regularly involved in decision taking about one or more of the themes in the bundle.
+A chief decision taking officer (CDTO) is always involved in the decision taking processes of highest importance.
 Both DTO en CDTO are supposed to have decision taking as their main activity within the organization.